Location: Redmond, Oregon

-As a third-generation Oregon business, SnoTemp has evolved its cold storage services to provide supply chain solutions for Oregon’s niche’ market entrepreneurs.
-Identifying a need, SnoTemp called their long-time design-build construction partner, Fisher Construction Group, to build their newest storage facility.
+As a third-generation Oregon business, SnoTemp has evolved its cold storage services over the years.
+Providing supply chain solutions for Oregon’s niche’ market entrepreneurs.
+Identifying a need, SnoTemp called their long-time design-build construction partner, Fisher Construction Group, to build their newest facility.
 The multi-temperature cold storage serves the flourishing food and beverage producers flourishing throughout Central Oregon.

 SnoTemp’s Redmond facility is designed to accommodate future expansions with ease and can grow alongside the needs of its customers.

-The diversity of products SnoTemp stores drove the decision to create a cold storage warehouse offering the flexibility to store products that require a freezer, cooler, or dry environment.
+The diversity of products SnoTemp stores drove the decision to create a cold storage warehouse.
+Now offering the flexibility to store products that require a freezer, cooler, or dry environment.
 The structural steel building is clad with insulated metal panel walls (IMPs) and a membrane roof.

 Exterior temperatures fluctuate in the extreme heat and cold of Oregon’s high desert.
-The IMP walls make it possible to maintain the storage temperatures within a degree – while requiring significantly less energy to do so.
+The IMP walls make it possible to maintain the storage temperatures within a degree.
+Requiring significantly less energy to do so.
 SnoTemp saw a way to capture even more energy savings and asked Fisher to design the roof to support installing solar energy panels.

 To enhance the visual aesthetics of the exterior, Fisher’s architect added an entry canopy, concrete block walls, and horizontal metal panels.
 Thereby giving texture and depth to the expansive façade generally associated with a distribution center.

 The seven-month construction schedule was achievable because of Fisher’s integrated construction services.
 Fisher crews self-performed the site work and the thermal panel installation.
 While Fisher’s professional services included architecture, engineering, and construction management.